 (NSW Parliament, Gov Response August 5 2025; Roberston Report Finalisation, 6 Dec 2024)

-Weeks earlier, he had assisted Inspector Gail Furness SC of the National Anti-Corruption Commission (NACC) with her review of the Commission’s handling of referrals from the Robodebt Royal Commission.
+Weeks earlier, Robertson had assisted Inspector Gail Furness SC of the National Anti-Corruption Commission (NACC) with her review of the Commission’s handling of referrals from the Robodebt Royal Commission.

 The Inspector announced that review on 13 June 2024, and Robertson’s report, dated 30 August 2024, was released as Attachment B to her final report on 30 October 2024.